Background pattern

 • muscle cramps

-• general feeling of discomfort, with intense fatigue
+• a general feeling of being unwell, with intense fatigue

 • difficulty breathing

-• reduced body temperature and heart rate
+• reduction in body temperature and heart rate

-Lactic acidosis is a medical emergency and should be treated in a hospital.
+Lactic acidosis is a medical emergency and must be treated in a hospital.

 Children and adolescents

-This medicine is not recommended for children and adolescents under 18 years of age.Jentadueto is not effective in children and adolescents aged 10-17 years.
-Its safety and efficacy in children under 10 years of age are unknown.
+This medicine is not recommended for children and adolescents under 18 years of age.
+It is not effective in children and adolescents between 10 and 17 years of age.
+It is not known if this medicine is safe and effective when used in children under 10 years of age.

 Other medicines and Jentadueto

-If you need to be given an injection of a contrast medium containing iodine, for example, in the context of a radiograph or other imaging examination, stop taking Jentadueto before the injection or at the time of the injection.Your doctor will decide when to stop and when to restart Jentadueto treatment.
+If you need to be given an injection of a contrast medium that contains iodine into your bloodstream, for example, for an X-ray or other imaging procedure, you should stop taking Jentadueto before or at the time of the injection.
+Your doctor will decide when you should stop taking Jentadueto and when you can start taking it again.

-• diuretics that increase urine production.
+• medicines that increase urine production (diuretics).

 • medicines used to treat pain and inflammation (NSAIDs and COX-2 inhibitors, such as ibuprofen and celecoxib).

-• carbamazepine, phenobarbital or phenytoin.
+• carbamazepine, phenobarbital, or phenytoin.
 These are used to control seizures (convulsions) or chronic pain.

 • rifampicin.
 This is an antibiotic used to treat infections such as tuberculosis.